 We’ve tried to pack this guide on dedicated software development teams with all the information you may need on the topic.
 Here are the key points:

-If you still have questions about dedicated software development teams, we at Relevant Software will be glad to answer them.
+If you still have questions about dedicated software development teams or would like to outsource IT to Ukraine, we at Relevant Software will be glad to help you.
 And if you would like to assemble a team for yourself, feel free to contact us.